rusq/xtract/README.md

 This is a port of the Xtract program to macOS.

-The [original Xtract][original] Copyright (C) 2000  Timothy Hale and Mathieu Olivier, licensed under the GPL.
+The [original Xtract][original] Copyright (C) 2000  Timothy Hale and Mathieu Olivier, licensed under the GPL, hosted on ReBUILD Project.

 It goes well with the great
 [Blender Add-on for importing BUILD engine maps][iibm].